akadsuki/video-voter-pwa/README.md

  - ### Client

+        npm install http-server -g
+        cd client
+        http-server
-        open client/index.html in your browser
+        Go to http://localhost:8080 in your browser